Sitecore/developer-portal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-site.md

 As you may remember from the introduction in the previous tutorial, you need to use a [GraphQL endpoint](https://doc.sitecore.com/xmc/en/developers/jss/latest/jss-xmc/jss-graphql-api.html) to query the content coming from XM Cloud.
 To connect to the endpoint, a few things need to be configured up front.

-1. Navigate to the `.env` file within your solution under src\sxastarter, and copy it.
+1. Navigate to the `.env` file within your solution under headapps\nextjs-starter, and copy it.

 1. Name it `.env.local`.
 We do this so that the file is ignored by git by default, so that you do not pass valuable configuration secrets into any repositories.